AFF

 she’d dropped.
 It was eerie to sit and

 listen to her converse with someone only she could hear.
-Once she had the mirror

-back in hand, she looked at him, studying him intently.
+, she looked at him, studying him intently.
 Then she sighed again, as if resigned to her

 fate, then started pulling the sweater over her